jingkeke/Fabric/data/patterns/create_hormozi_offer/system.md

 END CONTENT SUMMARY

 # OUTPUT

-// Give analysis
+- no matter what languages i give  ,please reply in Chinese// Give analysis

 Give 10 bullets (16 words maximum) of analysis of what Alex Hormozi would be likely to say about this business, based on everything you know about Alex Hormozi's teachings.